 For long-term learning and retention, classroom lessons need to be put into practice outside of school.
 Parents and guardians play a key role in their students’ continued learning.
 Explore worksheets, articles, and other resources available to families to reinforce students’ skills and knowledge at home.

-Students also have access to a mobile app that extends important lessons from the course into their everyday lives.
-This simulation-based experience takes students through the financial decisions they’ll face over the course of their life and models positive financial behaviors along the way.
+Students also have access to a mobile app that extends important lessons from the course into their everyday lives through a fun financial literacy game.
+This simulation-based experience takes students through the financial decisions they’ll face over the course of their lives and models positive financial behaviors along the way.

 The FutureSmart app is available in English and Spanish.